SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 It is a good idea to create a workflow that contains a detailed description of all the steps you should take when a data breach is discovered or reported.

-When you've discovered a data breach, you need to [inform all contacts who are affected by it within 72 hours][4].
+When you have discovered a data breach, you need to [inform all contacts who are affected by it within 72 hours][4].

 SuperOffice Service can help you collect any reports of a possible data breach.
 You can set up Service to follow the workflow you designed to inform and contain the potential data breach.